curityio/devops-dashboard-example/README.md

 ## Prerequisites

-First ensure that you have a `license.json` file with these features, such as a trial license:
+First ensure that you have an enterprise (or trial) `license.json` file with the required features.\

 - Dashboard feature enabled
 - Access to 3 or more user groups